 Red Robin CEO Denny Marie Post Retires

-Red Robin’s chief executive officer and president, Denny Marie Post, has decided to retire, the burger brand announced Wednesday afternoon.
+Red Robin’s chief executive officer and president, Denny Marie Post, has decided to retire, the burger brand announced on April 3.
 The move is effective immediately, and the company said it’s formed a search committee to identify her successor.
 It also appointed board chair Pattye Moore interim CEO.

 Moore has been a director at Red Robin since 2007 and its board chair for the past nine years.
 She also previously served as board member and president at Sonic Corp.